daris/fluxbb-sub-forum/readme.txt

 ##
 ##        Mod title:  Sub Forum
 ##
-##      Mod version:  1.0.9.6
+##      Mod version:  1.0.9.7
 ##  Works on FluxBB:  1.4.7, 1.4.6, 1.4.5
-##     Release date:  2011-03-31
+##     Release date:  2011-10-15
-##      Review date:  YYYY-MM-DD (Leave unedited)
+##      Review date:  2011-10-15
 ##           Author:  pabb
 ##
 ##      Description:  This mod lets Administrators add subforums to forums.
 ##	  		          If you want to display last topic subject on index, use last_topic_on_index mod.
 ##
 ##	 	    Credits:  Smartys for all re-coding the Sub Forum Mod to achieve the profile link, subject area and displaying of the last post on the
 ##			          index even in the Sub forums. - Shedrock - http://shedrockonline.com - The idea and additional classes.
 ##
 ##   Repository URL:  http://fluxbb.org/resources/mods/sub-forum/